conformity to one's own sense of right conduct

 For as to what we have heard you affirm, that there are other kingdoms and states in the world inhabited by human creatures as large as yourself, our

 philosophers are in much doubt, and would rather conjecture that you dropped from the moon, or one of the stars; because it is certain, that a hundred mortals of your bulk would, in a short time, destroy all the fruits and cattle of his Majesty's dominions.

-the formal separation of a church into two churches or the withdrawal of one group over doctrinal differences
+the formal separation of a church into two churches

 During the course of these troubles, the Emperors of Blefuscu did frequently expostulate by their ambassadors, accusing us of making a

 schism in religion, by offending against a fundamental doctrine of our great prophet Lustrog, in the fifty-fourth chapter of the Blundecral (which is their however, is thought to be a mere strain upon the text: for the words are these...

 When Swift uses this word, he is usually referring to the many divisions of the church, and it is also a source for his social commentary.